joef551/amq-tools/README.md

 	$ runc jndi

-14. Run the consumer and it connect to the broker via an Apache Qpid provided AMQP connection.
-This is an example of what you need to do to have the consumer connect to A-MQ 7 (a.k.a., Artemis) via AMQP.
+14. Run the consumer and have it connect to a A-MQ 7  (a.k.a., Artemis) broker via an Apache Qpid provided AMQP connection.
+This is an example of what you need to do to have the consumer connect to A-MQ 7 via AMQP.

     $ runc url=amqp://10.0.1.21:5672 qpid